Nemocas/AbstractAlgebra.jl/docs/src/residue_rings.md

 # Residue Ring Interface

 Residue rings (currently a quotient ring modulo a principal ideal) are supported in AbstractAlgebra.jl, at least for Euclidean base rings.
+There is also partial support for residue rings of polynomial rings where the modulus has invertible leading coefficient.

 In addition to the standard Ring interface, some additional functions are required to be present for residue rings.

 ## Types and parents